frannyfx/panorama/README.md

 npm test
 ```

 It is highly recommended to create a `panorama.test.json` config file which points to a test database to prevent tests from conflicting with your production environment.
+If the test suite does not find this file, it will fall back to `panorama.json` and `panorama.default.json`.

 ## 👨‍💻 Credits
 ### Project